 When Julius and Michael met a problem they couldn’t fix by themselves, they always knew who to call.
 As part of the Holding package, they had a person with the right expertise, ready to answer their questions (and sans billable hours).

 When you form a company in Germany, you may not know what legal form is best at the start.
-But, few have little idea what happens after incorporation.
+However, few have little idea what happens after incorporation.

 Post incorporation, Pult’s founders were surprised by the onslaught of letters asking for payment for this and that – some of them legitimate, some of them not.

 We were able to help Pult navigate the minefield of scams targeting new companies because we’ve seen them all.
-For example, scams such as fake commercial register invoices which has caught out many unsuspecting founders.
+For example, scams such as fake commercial register invoices have caught out many unsuspecting founders.

 Changing the culture